SamuelBrieden/class_miso_soup/README.md

 ==============================================

 This repository contains the standard public CLASS code, but with the following addition:
-The code within external/RealSpaceInterface originally written by Georgios Samara and Max Beutelspacher has been extended by Sophia Schubert.
+The code within external/RealSpaceInterface originally written by Georgios Samaras and Max Beutelspacher has been extended by Sophia Schubert.
 The extension consists of an animation of a Miso soup, in which waves originating from a Gaussian or scale-invariant random distribution of primordial Tofus propagate depending on the parameters of the soup.
 The user can play with the amount of Miso paste,